Emil-Haraiev/Emil-Haraiev/README.md

 ## Hey, my name is EMIL! 👋

 ### About me:
 Frontend/Software Engineer with 3+ years of __commercial__ experience in dynamic roles, transitioning from client-facing positions to software development.
-Skilled in __JavaScript, React, and TypeScript__.
+Skilled in __JavaScript, React,NextJs, React Native and TypeScript__.
 I have a passion for creating user-friendly web applications and continuously improving my skills.
 With a strong foundation in teamwork and problem-solving, I am eager to contribute to innovative projects and grow in a dynamic development environment.

 ### Stake: